Armenia–Tajikistan relations

 Bilateral diplomatic relations exist between Armenia and Tajikistan.
 The two countries are in a number of international and regional organizations, such as the United Nations, the Commonwealth of Independent States, the Collective Security Treaty Organization, and the Eurasian Economic Union.
-Armenia is represented in Tajikistan through its embassy in Ashgabat, Turkmenistan and has an honorary consulate in Dushanbe.
+Armenia is represented in Tajikistan through its embassy in Kazakhstan and has an honorary consulate in Dushanbe.
 Tajikistan is represented in Armenia through its embassy in Moscow, Russia.
 There is a small community of Armenians in Tajikistan, with many of the original population having left the country following the collapse of the Soviet Union and the following civil war in Tajikistan.

 History

 The first Armenians are believed to have arrived in Tajikistan in the 1930s.
 Many anti-Armenian prejudice occurred by the start of the 1990s, such as the 1990 Dushanbe riots which were sparked by an unfounded rumour that Armenian refugees would be resettled there and get free housing during a housing shortages.

 Diplomatic relations were established on 12 October 1992.
 The founding document for diplomatic relations was the Treaty of Friendship and Cooperation between the Republic of Tajikistan and the Republic of Armenia.